Najiba-Haidari/sba/SBA-316/README.md

-# SBA-02
+# SBA-316
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-## Objective of This SBA - Fundamentals of Javascript
+## Objective of This SBA - DOM

-- Employ basic JavaScript syntax accurately .
-- Implement control flow structures such as conditionals and loops effectively .
+- Use DOM properties, methods, and techniques to create a web application that provides a dynamic user experience.
-- Use arrays and objects to organize and manage data.
+- Use BOM properties, methods, and techniques to facilitate creation of a dynamic web application.
-- Develop functions to create reusable code.
-- Utilize loops and iteration to navigate through data collections.
-- Implement error handling to manage potential code failures gracefully .
+- Demonstrate proficiency with event-driven programming and DOM events.
+- Implement basic form validation using any combination of built-in HTML validation attributes and DOM-event-driven JavaScript validation.

 ## Table of Contents